mapmeld/mapplz-ruby/WISHLIST.md

 * What databases should be supported?
 * What languages should be next?
-* File support through ogr2ogr command line tool?
 * What is the real purpose of a MapPLZ API?

 # Spatialite

 * Do you use Spatialite?
 Does it have a following?
-* How can I get Spatialite working with Ruby and without Rgeo+Rails?
+* How can I get Spatialite working without Rgeo+Rails?
 Got nowhere on Mac.
 Linux errors on ```SELECT load_extension('data/libspatialite');``` because I'm missing libgeos-3.1.1.so
 * How can I get Spatialite working on Travis CI?
 This helped me write PostGIS but I get permissions errors on Travis.

 # Rails and ActiveRecord

-* Is there a way to seamlessly support ActiveRecord while keeping everything else for plain Ruby?
+* Is there a way to seamlessly support ActiveRecord and plain Ruby?
-* Is there an advantage over rgeo?
+* Is there an advantage to MapPLZ over rgeo?
 * How does Leaflet-Rails offer its views, and should MapPLZ be more like that?

 # PostGIS

 * Load GeoItem results from any PostGIS geometry
-* Geospatial index and queries
+* Geospatial index

 # MongoDB